pedros007/debian-gdal/README.md

 Debian Jessie image with GDAL installed.
-Used as a base image for various geospatial use cases.
+Used as a base image for various geospatial use cases, such as [https://github.com/pedros007/debian-mapserver](debian-mapserver)

+This Docker Image is available on Dockerhub at [debian-gdal](https://hub.docker.com/r/pedros007/debian-gdal)

 # Usage